Being a father can be a tough job – but for me, the benefits far outweigh any negatives.

 So the next time your child shows you their latest scribble or invites you to a tea party, make sure you pay attention!

 This can help them foster their creativity in new and exciting ways.

-It will help them feel like they matter, so make sure to look up from the phone and give them your undivided attention.
+It will help them feel like they matter, so look up from the phone and give them your undivided attention.

 Honesty doesn’t mean that you speak to your child as an adult.
-It means that you keep your word to your child.
-If you say you are going to be somewhere and miss it, tell them why.
+Instead, it means that you keep your word to your child.
+If you say you will be somewhere and miss it, tell them why.

 If you promise them they will get a toy, if they are good, get them a toy.
 Make sure to be honest and follow through with what you say.